 Where to Print Documents When You Don’t Have a Printer

 It isn’t just businesses that have moved away from using paper documents.
-Colleges and universities, high schools, and even middle schools around the globe have moved to digital learning, using laptops and tablets in class to replace printed documents and handouts.
+Colleges and universities, high schools, and even middle schools around the globe have moved to digital learning, such as using laptops and tablets in class to replace printed documents and handouts.
 Turning in papers and other homework assignments is becoming an electronic process through sources like email, Web applications, and class-wide dropboxes.

 Where Can I Go To Print A Document?

-Use The Library
+1. Use The Library to Print Documents

 Libraries aren’t just for books!
 Libraries are open to the public and are the perfect resource for anyone looking for an easy way to print documents.
-While most people think of libraries simply as places to rent books and possibly DVDs depending on your local selection, the truth is far more complicated.
+While most people think of libraries simply as places to rent books and possibly DVDs, depending on your local selection, the truth is far more complicated.
 Libraries offer all sorts of services, depending on where you live, and one of those services is usually printing and computer access.
 If it isn’t free, it’s often cheap.

 Sample library website: